srikat/bricksextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.1.7 ( Nov 10, 2022 ) =
+* [Back to Top] - New element for creating animated back to top buttons.
+* [Interactive Cursor] - New element for adding cursors that interact with other elements.
+* [Popovers/Tooltips] - New element for adding popovers or tooltips to elements.
+* [Modal] - Modals using "click" as trigger can now be used inside query loops.
+* [Interactive features] - Now added to most native elements.
+* [Fluent Form] - Added "progress steps" to progress bar style controls.
+* [Lightbox] - Fixed issue where CSS grid inside lightbox content wouldn't display correctly inside the builder.

 = 1.1.6 ( Oct 30, 2022 ) =
 * [Pro Slider] Fixed a bug with the counter being blank unless navigated.